Carnap/Carnap/README.md

 general background on Nix, take a look at [nixos.org/learn.html](https://nixos.org/learn.html) or [nix.dev](https://nix.dev).

+Building on Windows natively is not supported, however, Carnap works well in the [Windows Subsystem for Linux](https://aka.ms/wsl), and has been tested and confirmed working in [WSL 2](https://aka.ms/wsl2).
+The steps for Linux work as-written in WSL 2.

 Nix is used to speed up builds and avoid having to compile dependencies, instead using cached built versions from nixpkgs.
 It also makes it easy to [Dockerize](https://nixos.org/nixpkgs/manual/#sec-pkgs-dockerTools) (see also